Iceland to Greenland: In the Wake of the Vikings (13)

 Day 1: Reykjavík, Iceland

-Your journey begins in the late afternoon, following a day of independent exploration and arrival in the captivating city of Reykjavík.
-Iceland’s cosmopolitan capital was established in the year 874 CE.
+Your voyage begins in the late afternoon, after a day of independent discovery and arrival in the captivating city of Reykjavík.

 Day 2: At Sea